Way too warming

 • At this most critical stage of the climate emergency, Melbourne Airport is proposing that its flight emissions increase by 55% (9)

-• Total annual warming from Third Runway flights will be around 16 million tonnes CO2-e (10) — comparable to the 18 million tonnes CO2-e total annual warming from Australia’s dirtiest power station, AGL Energy Limited’s Loy Yang (11)
+• Total annual warming from Third Runway flights in 2046 will be around 12.9 million tonnes CO2-e (10) — two thirds of the 18 million tonnes CO2-e total annual warming from Australia’s dirtiest power station, AGL Energy Limited’s Loy Yang (11)

 Construction emissions will be 422,094 tonnes CO2-e for the Third Runway, including 149,571 tonnes CO2-e from the concrete used (13)